 "The course gave me a lot of good ideas for improving our work for clients."
-Senior Engineer, Sweco UK Limited you can specify and deliver on the overall targets requires a number of key actions broadly broken down into five key strategic themes:
+Senior Engineer, Sweco UK Limited

 This should include your stakeholders' interests and how they will be impacted by your strategy and rank them in accordance to how important they are to the delivery of your strategy.